- Honors Program

 We have planned a 20-minute time slot for your thesis presentation.
 This allows 3 minutes to set-up, 12 minutes to present, 4 minutes for questions, and 1 minute to break-down.
 There will be a timekeeper in the room.
 It is very important that the afternoon remains on schedule.

-Please save your PowerPoint presentation on either a flash-drive or a CD.
-Attempt to keep your PowerPoint basic: no high-resolution pictures or charts, make the file as small as possible, and please also refrain from animation on your slides.
+Please save your PowerPoint presentation on a flash-drive.
+Attempt to keep your PowerPoint basic: no high-resolution pictures or charts, make the file as small as possible, and check with the Kennedy Union IT representative to confirm that animation on your slides is permitted.

 Please contact Leonard Presock at Kennedy Union before the day of the Symposium to test-run your presentation on KU's computers.